Summary

 Deployment Options

-MCP servers can be deployed in several ways depending on your needs:
+MCP servers can be deployed in several ways, depending on requirements.

-- Local binary/script: Simplest option.
-Distribute the server script, users run it locally via stdio.
-Great for personal tools and open-source distribution.
+- Local binary or script: the simplest option.
+The server script is distributed and users run it locally via stdio.
+This option is well suited to personal tools and open-source distribution.

-- Docker container: Package the server with all dependencies.
+- Docker container: the server is packaged with all dependencies.
 Users pull the image and point their MCP client at the container.
-Good for consistency across environments.
+This approach provides consistency across environments.

-- Cloud function: Deploy as an AWS Lambda, Google Cloud Function, or Azure Function.
-Use the HTTP+SSE transport.
-Scales automatically, pay per invocation.
+- Cloud function: deployment as an AWS Lambda, Google Cloud Function or Azure Function, using the HTTP+SSE transport.
+Scales automatically with pay-per-invocation pricing.

-- Dedicated service: Run as a persistent web service (on Kubernetes, ECS, or a VM).
-Best for high-traffic, low-latency, and shared team scenarios.
+- Dedicated service: the server runs as a persistent web service on Kubernetes, ECS or a virtual machine.
+This deployment model is best suited to high-traffic, low-latency or shared team scenarios.

 The Future of MCP

-MCP is still in its early days, but the trajectory is clear.
-Here is where things are headed.
+MCP remains in its early phase, but the trajectory is clear.
+The following directions are particularly noteworthy.

 Growing Industry Adoption

-MCP is no longer just Anthropic’s project.
+MCP is no longer solely Anthropic’s project.
 Microsoft has added MCP support to VS Code and GitHub Copilot.
-Google has shown interest.
-The open-source community is building hundreds of servers.
-When major competitors adopt the same standard, it typically means the standard has won.
-Think of HTTP, JSON, or SQL — no single company owns them, and that is precisely why they dominate.
+Google has indicated interest.
+The open-source community is producing hundreds of servers.
+When major competitors adopt a common standard, the standard has typically prevailed.
+HTTP, JSON and SQL share the same trajectory: no single company owns them, which is precisely why they dominate.

 MCP Marketplaces

-Just as app stores transformed mobile and browser extension stores transformed the web, MCP marketplaces are emerging.
-Smithery.ai is an early example — a registry where you can discover, install, and rate MCP servers.
-Expect more polished marketplaces with one-click installation, security audits, and verified publishers.
+Just as app stores transformed mobile platforms and browser extension stores transformed the web, MCP marketplaces are emerging.
+Smithery.ai is an early example: a registry that allows users to discover, install and rate MCP servers.
+More polished marketplaces with one-click installation, security audits and verified publishers can be expected.

 Server-to-Server Communication

 The current MCP model is host-to-server: an AI application connects to MCP servers.
-But what about AI agents that use other agents’ tools?
-Server-to-server MCP communication would enable composable AI systems where a planning agent delegates tasks to specialized agents, each with their own MCP tools.
-This is the architecture that will power complex, multi-step AI workflows.
+A natural extension concerns AI agents that use other agents’ tools.
+Server-to-server MCP communication would enable composable AI systems in which a planning agent delegates tasks to specialised agents, each with its own MCP tools.
+This is the architecture that will support complex, multi-step AI workflows.

 Authentication Standards

-OAuth integration for MCP is actively being developed.
-This will allow MCP servers to use standard OAuth flows for authentication, making it easy to build servers that access user data from third-party services (Google, Microsoft, Salesforce) with proper authorization.
-No more asking users to generate personal access tokens manually.
+OAuth integration for MCP is under active development.
+This will permit MCP servers to use standard OAuth flows for authentication, simplifying the construction of servers that access user data from third-party services such as Google, Microsoft and Salesforce with appropriate authorisation.
+Users will no longer be required to generate personal access tokens manually.

 Streaming and Performance

 Current MCP tools return complete results.
-Future improvements include streaming results (useful for large dataset queries or real-time data), progress reporting for long-running operations, and partial results that the model can start processing before the tool finishes.
+Planned improvements include streaming results, which are useful for large dataset queries or real-time data, progress reporting for long-running operations, and partial results that the model can begin processing before the tool finishes.
 The newer Streamable HTTP transport is a step in this direction.

 The Interface Layer for AI

-If we think about where AI is headed — models that can reason, plan, and act autonomously — they will need a standardized way to interact with the digital world.
+As AI models that can reason, plan and act autonomously become more capable, they will require a standardised way to interact with the digital world.
 MCP is positioning itself as that interface layer.
-Just as operating systems provide a standardized interface between applications and hardware, MCP provides a standardized interface between AI models and tools.
-The model does not need to know how GitHub’s API works.
-It just needs to know how to speak MCP.
+Just as operating systems provide a standardised interface between applications and hardware, MCP provides a standardised interface between AI models and tools.
+The model does not need to know how GitHub’s API operates.
+It only needs to know how to speak MCP.

 Getting Started: Your Next Steps

-You now understand what MCP is, how it works architecturally, what the three primitives do, how the transport layer operates, and how to build servers in both Python and TypeScript.
-Here is how to put that knowledge into practice.
+The reader now understands what MCP is, how it operates architecturally, what the three primitives do, how the transport layer functions, and how to build servers in both Python and TypeScript.
+The following steps support practical application of that knowledge.

 Try a Pre-Built MCP Server

 The fastest way to experience MCP is to install Claude Desktop and add a pre-built server.
-Start with the filesystem server — it lets Claude read and search files on your computer:
+The filesystem server is a useful starting point, since it enables Claude to read and search files on the user’s computer.

 // claude_desktop_config.json